mrkuz/kradle/README.md

 <a id="configuration-reference"></a>
 ## Configuration DSL reference

-This example configuration shows all available options.
+This example shows all features enabled with their default configuration.

 ```kotlin
 kradle {